 He kept yelling and asking for more money, and I said “100,000 IDR or drop us off here because you aren’t getting any more money than that.”
-So the loser dropped us off on the side of a busy road, about a 30 minutes walk from our destination.
+So the loser dropped us off on the side of a busy road, about a 30-minute walk from our destination.

 It’s safe to say I have never stepped foot inside a Bali taxi ever again.
 And that is why we decided to drive a scooter.
 It’s the cheapest option and the quickest.

 So now that you know why, here are the keys to help you understand how to drive a scooter in Bali: